Hugius/FabiEngine3D/README.md

 - `window_fullscreen`: boolean value; toggle window fullscreen.
 - `window_borderless`: boolean value; toggle window border visibility.
 - `selected_game`: string value; select name of project/game to be run on FabiEngine3D launch.

+# Background
+- Model: a complex 3D object in 3D space, constisting of a mesh.
+- Billboard: a 2D quad in 3D space.
+- Collision: intersection between 2 things (for example: between the camera and a model).
+- AABB: Axis Aligned Bounding Box, a 3D box used for collision.
+- Raycasting: the process of "shooting" a ray from the camera position towards where the camera is looking.
+- LOD model: Level Of Detail model, a less-detailed version of a model.
+- Ambient lighting: the overall lightness of a scene.
+- Directional lighting: diffuse lighting based on a directional light source (for example: the sun).
+- Point lighting: individual light casters that show light around them (for example: a torch).
+- Spot lighting: a spot light casted from the camera position towards where the camera is looking (for example: a flashlight).
+- DOF: Depth Of Field, a post-processing effect that blurs all non-focused pixels.
+- Motion blur: pixels will be blurred in the first person camera direction of motion.
+- Lens flare: a post-processing flare overlay will be shown when the camera is looking at the directional lighting position (for example: the sun)
+- Sky HDR: an effect that effects the brightness of the sky based on the camera pitch angle.

 # Screenshots
 ### Engine interface example